-FuelsManager had been installed for over a decade, but the recent upgrades have refined some of the tracking, reporting, and reconciliation processes.
+While FuelsManager had been installed for over a decade, the recent upgrades have refined some of the tracking, reporting, and reconciliation processes.
 Through the standard reports available, operators can effectively manage inventory levels to understand gross and net, track and reconcile gains and losses, and manage days of supply, a critical metric to know at all times.

 The facility also tracks and records movements with FuelsManager.
 This feature is used as an additional check and balance within the system.
 Movements are tracked from the pipeline into the tanks and out of the tanks through each allocation transaction.
 With the standard pipeline report, they know when each valve was opened, which tank the fuel went into, and the start and stop times for each transaction.
 They are also able to compare what the pipeline says was sent to what was actually received to determine if there are variances.
-There haven't been any variances outside of tolerance since all of the upgrades have been in place.
-Fuel receipts and disbursements are extremely accurate, even down to the into plane services.
+Since all of the upgrades have been in place, there have not been any variances outside of tolerance.
+Fuel receipts and disbursements are extremely accurate, even down to the into-plane services.